 - Artificial dyes or colorants

-When your skin starts acting up, it can be hard to pinpoint the cause.
-Here’s how to identify whether a new product is responsible:
+Here is how to identify whether a new product is responsible:

-Stop using the suspected product.
 If your skin starts improving within a few days of removing it, that’s a good sign you found the cause.

-Introduce one product at a time.
 If you’re testing multiple items, it becomes impossible to know which is causing issues.
 Stick to adding one new item every 1–2 weeks.

-Patch test before full use.
 Apply a small amount behind your ear or along your jawline for a few days.
-Watch for signs of irritation, such as redness, bumps, or itchiness.
+Watch for signs of sensitivity, such as redness, bumps, or a tingling sensation.

-Keep a skincare journal.
 Note the date you started using each product and any changes to your skin.
 This helps you track patterns and responses over time.

-- Discontinue use of the product immediately
+- Discontinue use of the product

 - Simplify your routine to focus on calming and hydrating ingredients